A couple of years ago, in a previous job, I found myself in a particularly busy period, with no balance in my personal and professional life.

 To help you plan your day more effectively download my FREE Daily Productivity Planner to help your stay focused and productive

 One tip that I picked up during this time was to ensure that I reflected at the end of the day on what I achieved.

-I then thought about the next day and the three things that I wanted to achieve that day.
+Then think about the next day and the three things that I wanted to achieve that day.
 If you are focused on achievement and progress, rather than the sheer weight of work, you will stay motivated.

 I learnt this lesson a long time ago and it has really helped me through any really busy period.

 Personally, I can take on most things if I feel energised and had a good nights’ sleep.

 With the right amount of rest, you are on alert and you often give yourself the proper time to make decision rather than jumping to one because you are tired and you don’t have the willpower or brainpower to think things through.

 Go for a walk, go to the gym, meditate – whatever works for you to get refocused.

-I couldn’t continue at my previous pace, and I didn’t have to.
-I made the conscious decision to say no more and be clearer about what I was going to work on and when.
-I took control of my time and focused it in the areas and the projects that really mattered.
+A conscious decision was made to say no more and be clearer about what I was going to work on and when.

 To succeed both personally and professionally, we must deliberately build more freedom and focus time into our lives, or our busy time will become permanent.
-No one else is going to do this for us.

-Instead of running nonstop with no end in mind I now have the energy to focus on the things and people that matter most.
+Instead of running nonstop, or feeling stuck, with no end in mind I now have the energy to focus on the things and people that matter most.